karelia/MockServer/Documentation/Design-template.md

 Setting this property is essential for faking any protocol that starts by sending something back to the client.
 For example, an FTP server typically starts by sending something like this: "220 10.1.1.23 FTP server (ACME FTP Server v1.1) ready.\r\n".

+To make life easier, the <KSMockServerResponseCollection> class allows you to create <KSMockServerRegExResponder> objects by loading the response data from disk.
+See the ftp.json and webdav.json files for examples of the file format.

 Passive Data Requests
 ---------------------